Attaching a PDF File to a Form

 Flatten

 This option allows the flattening of the PDF form after it is filled.
-This removes the form from the generated PDF file and ensures that the user is not able to change the form data using their PDF viewer.
+This removes the form fields from the generated PDF file and ensures that the PDF appears static to the user in their PDF viewer.

-This option is useful if you need to let the user download the PDF after submitting the form.
-A link to download the filled PDF file will be provided to the user on form submission.
+This parameter is useful if you need to give the user the ability to download a PDF file after submitting the form.
+A link to download the filled PDF file will be provided alongside the confirmation.

 The download link is valid for 1 hour by default.
 The file will be deleted from the server after the timeout.
 The timeout can be changed by defining the WPCF7_PDF_FORMS_DOWNLOADS_TIMEOUT_SECONDS constant in your wp-config.php.